arielkonopka/Gardens-of-Eris/README.md

 ## ChangeLog
+* Introduced a GL pixelshader that now renders our cloak
 * Did some cleaning up, especially the singletons.
 Now they are more or less written in compliant way, at least should be thread safe.
 * removed two unneded classes: movableElements and mechanical and non steppable
 * Extended the interface, now we can drop usables, like broken apples, and we also see the broken apple, and how much more energy does it have